 The phrase "pattern of late notification" is the Welsh Government confirming that DHCW systematically fails to tell its overseers when things go wrong — until it is too late to intervene.
 The people who designed the oversight framework are now admitting the oversight framework does not work.

-The CEO who can't show the return
+The CEO who cannot show the return

 Helen Thomas has led DHCW since its creation.
 Her predecessor organisation, NWIS, was described by the Senedd Public Accounts Committee in 2018 as having a culture that was "the antithesis of open."
 Thomas was appointed to lead the successor body.
-Eight years later, the patterns the Committee warned about have not been corrected.
-They have been confirmed.

 "We don't have an ROI on all of our investments."